Nasjr/Books-Reccomendation-Engine/README.md

 # 📚 Book Recommendation Engine on Streamlit
+with Collaborative Filtering on Streamlit

+This is a book recommendation system app made with Python, Streamlit, and collaborative filtering.
+The app allows users to rate books and get personalized book recommendations based on their ratings and preferences.

-This is a simple book recommendation engine built with Python and Streamlit.
-It suggests books based on user preferences and ratings using collaborative filtering, a technique commonly used in recommender systems.
+To use the app, users simply choose a book from a drop down menu, and the app generates a list of recommended books based on the book you choose.
+The app uses collaborative filtering, a popular technique used in many recommendation systems, to suggest books that are similar.

+The app is built with Streamlit, a popular Python library for building web apps, and is deployed to Render, a cloud platform for hosting and scaling web apps.
+The app is easy to use and provides a convenient way for book lovers to discover new books and expand their reading lists.

 ## Usage
 To use the app, simply select a book from the dropdown menu and The app will then generate a list of recommended books based on your ratings.